tparchman/F25_BIOL792/week7_pythonII/assignment_pythonII.md

     $ python python2_number3.py > listplay.txt

 Or you could write to a new file that you create in your python code.
+This will obviously be the case if you are writing code within `jupyter notebooks`, as most of you are for now.
 We will learn more about how to do this next week, but for now, look at the code below for a demonstration.
 The `sys` library must be imported, the file is made the with `open` function, which also initializes the `OUT` filehandle.
 Then the `OUT.write` call writes whatever you could like to write.
 Notice a line ending has been added, because unlike `print` , `.write` does not add line endings automatically.

 ```py
 import sys